 What is LIFT?

 This model was based on the work of Professor David Hirsh (Harvard Medical School) which showed the value of longitudinal integrated clerkships.
-For a greater understanding of the theoretical background, please view this short youtube video.
+For a greater understanding of the theoretical background, please view this short

-How do trainees benefit?
+What do trainees think?

 What do trainers think?